cidetec-energy-storage/cideMOD/docs/source/install.rst

 =============

 The preferred way to install and use cideMOD is using the Docker image of multiphenics.
-Optionally one can install cideMOD in a FEniCS working environment (with multiphenics) by downloading everything from source and installing it with the python package manager.
+Optionally, one can install cideMOD in a FEniCS working environment (with multiphenics) by downloading everything from source and installing it with the Python package manager.

 .. include:: installing/install_from_source.rst